 - Clear cache and data from the Phone/Dialer app

-Why are my contact names not showing on incoming calls on Android?
+Why won’t contact names appear on incoming calls on Android?

-If you don’t see contacts names on incoming calls, make sure to:
+If you don’t see contacts names on incoming calls and just see contact phone numbers, make sure to:

 - Check the permissions for the phone app.

 - Boot into Safe mode and uninstall apps that might affect incoming calls.

 Firstly, make sure that your contacts are synced on your device.
 After that, check permissions and, if that fails, set the default Phone app.
 Alternatively, you can uninstall third-party apps that have anything to do with calls or clear data from the Phone/Dialer app.
 You can also reset app preferences or uninstall updates for the system dialer app.
 If you don’t see contact names in the messages app, we have an article that tackles that problem.

 The first thing you need to do is to check permissions.
 In general, the pre-built Phone/Dialer app should have permission to access Contacts but, just for the sake of troubleshooting, we’ll need you to check this.
 Of course, if you are using a third-party dialer app (e.g. Google Phone instead of Samsung Dialer), you’ll need to permit it to see the names of contacts with incoming calls.
 All apps that rely on conversations with contacts should display contact names as long as they have contact permission.